adshares/adshares-docs/protocol/definitions/def_objects.rst

 Each :ref:`Campaign <protocol-definitions-campaign>` has a defined date range during which it is active and the maximum amount it can pay up to.
 Each :ref:`Campaign <protocol-definitions-campaign>` consists of one or more :ref:`Creatives <protocol-definitions-creative>` of different type and size.

-Adserver can use classification of known classifier if it is valid.
-Details of inventory response format can be found :ref:`below<inventory_response_format>`.

 .. _protocol-definitions-site:

 Site